Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Parameter space reduction

 \section{Parameter space reduction}

-Our aim is testing multi-fidelity Gaussian process regression models to approximate objective functions which depend on inputs sampled from a high-dimensional space.
-Low-fidelity models relying on a physical supported or numerical model reduction --- for example a coarse discretization or a more specific numerical model order reduction --- still suffer from the high dimensionality of the input space.
+Our aim is testing multi-fidelity Gaussian process regression models to approximate objective functions which depend on inputs/parameters sampled from a high-dimensional space.
+Low-fidelity models relying on a physics-based or numerical model reduction --- for example a coarse discretization or a more specific numerical model order reduction --- still suffer from the high dimensionality of the input space.
 In our approach we try to tackle these problematics by searching for a surrogate (low-fidelity) model accounting for the complex correlations among the input parameters that concur to the output of interest.
-With this purpose in mind in this section we are going to briefly present the active subspaces (AS) property~\cite{constantine2015active}, and the nonlinear level-set learning (NLL) method~\cite{zhang2019learning} for parameter space reduction in order to design response surfaces with Gaussian process regression.
+With this purpose in mind, in this section we are going to briefly present the active subspaces (AS)~\cite{constantine2015active}, and the nonlinear level-set learning (NLL) method~\cite{zhang2019learning} for parameter space reduction in order to design response surfaces with Gaussian process regression.